About

 2026 Auto Loan Rates by Credit Score Tier

 Lenders group borrowers into five credit tiers, each with different rate ranges.
-The table below shows typical auto loan APRs in early 2026 based on data from Experian, the Federal Reserve, and major auto lending institutions.
+The table below shows typical auto loan APRs in 2026 based on data from Experian, the Federal Reserve, and major auto lending institutions.

 Credit Tier Score Range New Car APR Used Car APR